General Information About Isadora 3

 Users with a buy-to-own license for a prior Isadora version can upgrade to the current version at a discounted rate.
 (Existing licenses cannot be converted to the subscription model.)

-New Stage Setup
+New Feature: Stage Setup

 Isadora 3 features the new Stage Setup, introducing extremely flexible control of video output.
 This all-new, highly configurable interface allows you to send the same video to multiple projectors simultaneously, show a different video on each, composite several videos together, or any combination in between.